flash-oss/medici/README.md

   - **BREAKING**: `.balance()` does not support pagination anymore.
 To get the balance of a page sum up the values of credit and debit of a paginated `.ledger()`-call.
   - **BREAKING**: You can't import `book` anymore.
 Only `Book` is supported. `require("medici").Book`.
   - **BREAKING**: Mongoose v6 is the only supported version now.
 Avoid using both v5 and v6 in the same project.
+  - **BREAKING**: The approving functionality (`approved` and `setApproved()`) was removed.
+It's complicating code, bloating the DB, not used by anyone maintainers know.
+Please, implemented approvals outside the ledger.
+If you still need it to be part of the ledger then you're out of luck and would have to (re)implement it yourself.
+Sorry about that.

 - **v4.0.0**